Packaging and hygiene solutions: Possibilities and limits of compostability

 icon - research center

-Several laboratory tests must be conducted before confirming that a product is compostable: biodegradation, disintegration, heavy metals, phytotoxicity, etc. Each of these tests has criteria for passing and a time limit to meet them.
+Laboratory tests must be conducted before a product can be confirmed to be compostable.
+The main ones are for biodegradation, disintegration, heavy metals and phytotoxicity.
+Each of these tests includes a series of criteria that must be met within a certain time limit to meet them.

-The composting certifications serve to distinguish the certified products from the rest.
-Only these products are allowed to display the official logo of the certification body.
-Certified products meet rigorous standards, such as those established by the American Society for Testing and Materials (ASTM).
+Composting certifications serve to distinguish certified products from the rest.
+Only certified products are allowed to display the official logo of the certifying body.
+Certified products meet rigorous standards, such as those of the American Society for Testing and Materials (ASTM).
 They often require significant investments by the manufacturers and companies that obtain them.

 The Biodegradable Products Institute (BPI) is one of the most widely recognized American certification bodies in Canada and the United States.
 The Compost Manufacturing Alliance (CMA) is another American organization that is gaining recognition in the United States.
 In Canada and Belgium, the recognized certification bodies for compostability are, respectively, the Bureau de normalisation du Québec (BNQ) and TUV Austria.